vtex-apps/io-documentation/docs/en/Recipes/development/vtex-io-cli-install.md

 For Linux, you will use the standalone install, a tarball with a binary that contains its own node.js binary.

->ℹ️ Before the installation, check if you have the command line tool and library, [curl](https://curl.se/).
+>ℹ️ Before the installation, check if you have the command-line tool and library, [curl](https://curl.se/).

 Open your command line and run the following command to **VTEX IO'S CLI**: